MarianaPereira23/libris/README.md

 ### Media

 Image that can be found on homepage was taken from [Unsplash](https://unsplash.com/).
-The cover photos for the books where taken from their page in Wikipedia.
+The cover photos for the books were taken from their page in Wikipedia.